 I know that for many, the picture above may mean little…I understand.

-But to others out there that do rely on their online businesses and understand the geeky process behind it all…Attaining these results means, that you’ve just done some serious organizing and clean up.
+But to others out there that do rely on their online business and understand the geeky process behind it all…Attaining such results means that you’ve just done some serious organizing and cleanup.

 So yes, my online business was now back ‘together’… in more ways than one…Simple in design and solid.